nitad54448/Sauerbrey/Q-control.md

 To extract the Q-factor, fit the transient amplitude envelope data from Demod 2 to:
 $$A(t) = A_0 \cdot e^{-t/\tau} + C$$

 Here, $C$ represents the 50% (or whatever value) steady-state amplitude baseline rather than the noise floor, ensuring the PLL signal remains robust.
+If there are parasitic capacitance (like me) there will be a short peak just at the moment of changing the voltage.
+There are two cases.
+No peak at the change of the voltage

 **Data Slicing via Sliding-Window Knee Detection:**
-Standard curve-fitting functions fail or become unstable if fed the pre-trigger hardware delay flatline.
-To isolate the pure decay curve robustly I tested several methods like derivative, fitting t0,... and it appears the Knee Detector works (but not very well; when changing the voltage, a small peak appears...)
+ To isolate the pure decay curve robustly I tested several methods like derivative, fitting t0,... and it appears the Knee Detector works quite well.
-1. **Define Windows:** Choose a sliding window size (N) of roughly 20 to 30 points (or approximating a few time delays of Demod 2 filter).
+1. Choose a sliding window size (N) of roughly 20 to 30 points (or approximating a few time delays of Demod 2 filter).
-2. **Calculate Local Slopes:** Slide two adjacent windows of size N across the amplitude array.
+2. Slide two adjacent windows of size N across the amplitude array.
 Fit a simple linear regression to each window to extract their local slopes (m1 and m2).
-3. **Find the Knee (t0):** Calculate the difference between the adjacent slopes (delta_m = m2 - m1).
+3. Calculate the difference between the adjacent slopes (delta_m = m2 - m1).
 Search the array for the index where this difference is maximized.
 This pinpoints the corner where the flatline drops into the steep exponential transient.
-4. **Slice & Zero:** Truncate the time and amplitude arrays starting from this index (or shift 5 to 10 points to the right to completely clear the filter's rounded shoulder).
+4. Truncate the time and amplitude arrays starting from this index (or shift 5 to 10 points to the right to completely clear the filter's rounded shoulder).
 Subtract the first time value from the entire sliced time array so the pure transient fit starts at t=0 (or use a stepwise function to fit all).

+**Data Slicing via non-linear fit**
+If there is peak, the above mentioned method will not work well.
+In this case, I detect the peak, remove all data before the peak and then fit two decaying exponentials.

 $$\text{Calculate Damping: } \Gamma = \frac{1}{\tau} = \frac{\pi \cdot f_0}{Q}$$